karlduino/CO2monitor/README.md

 ### Parts

-The cost of the main components is about US$ 60.
+The cost of the main components is about US$ 60 (mostly the sensor, which is about US$ 40).

 - [SenseAir S8](https://senseair.com/products/size-counts/s8-lp/)
   [![shopping cart icon](docs/pics/shopping-cart.png)](https://amzn.to/3AyzQMa)